Marrakech With Kids: 17 Best Things To Do & Tips

 A horse and carriage with. grey horse.
 There is no one in the carriage.
 Behind the carriage is a palm tree as this is the edge of the main square in Marrakech.
 You can do this with kids.

-Just on the edge of Djemaa El Fna you’ll find an area full of horse carriages.
-This is where to head if you’d like to see Marrakech by a horse and carriage.
-You should negotiate the rate ahead of time.
-Rates are typically 200-250dh for an hour however, like most things in Marrakech – they’re negotiable.
+For a fun way to see the city why not take a horse and carriage ride.
+To find them you’ll need to head to the edge of Djemaa El Fna where you’ll find an area full of horse carriages.
+You should negotiate the rate ahead of time, and rates are typically 200-250dh for an hour.
+However, like most things in Marrakech – they’re negotiable.
 We’d suggest taking a look at the horses before deciding to take a carriage ride.
 Because you’ll want to check that they are healthy and happy.
 You’ll want to try to pick a driver who has horses who look well cared for.

 You can’t visit Marrakech with kids without entering the narrow streets of the souks.
 The medina itself is a UNESCO World Heritage Site, famous for its small shops that line the busy streets.
 Our kids loved wandering around the busy medina as they enjoyed the energy and atmosphere.
 It also probably helped that our 3-year-old was in his motorcycle stage and was hooked on watching the locals speeding along on their mopeds and bikes along the narrow streets.
 With that in mind, you’ll want to keep the motorcycles in mind when you’re walking through the medina.
 They can come through pretty fast so be prepared to duck to the side when you see one coming.